KayChansiri/Demo_random_forest-/README.md

 ```
 <img width="384" alt="Screen Shot 2024-05-12 at 7 37 16 PM" src="https://github.com/KayChansiri/demo_random_forest-/assets/157029107/30cd4241-b7fd-417c-81b4-90e18b3dba12">

-*****Correct grammar starting from here ***
-The output reflects zero misssing percentages becasue I have dealt with the missingness prior to doing this demo.
-If you data has missing values and the percentage for each missing column is small (< 2%) you may consider a simple imputation strategy such as mean or mode imputation for continuous and categorical features, respectivelly.
-If the missingness is large, you have to find out if the missingness is at random (i.e.,not related to other features in the model) or non-random (i.e., significantly related to other features in the model).
-If it's the latter case, a more complex imputation technique such as multiple imputation, expecatiom maximization, or K-nearest neirghbor could be utilized to ensure that the imputed values do not alter your data pattern.
+The output reflects zero missing percentages because I addressed the missingness prior to this demonstration.
+If your data has missing values and the percentage for each missing column is small (<2%), you may consider a simple imputation strategy such as mean or mode imputation for continuous and categorical features, respectively.
+If the missingness is large, you need to determine whether the missingness is at random (i.e., not related to other features in the model) or non-random (i.e., significantly related to other features in the model).
+If it is the latter case, a more complex imputation technique such as multiple imputation, expectation maximization, or K-nearest neighbor could be utilized to ensure that the imputed values do not alter your data patterns.

 ### Machine Learning Operation

-Now that we prepared the data, let's split the data into a training and testing set.
-If you still rememeber from what I described before, the data is longitudial.
-Thus, we will use the samples from the first wave of customer satifsaction measurement as the training data and use the second wave as the testing data.
-This method enables us to exmaine whether the model built on a previous time point can be used to predict future data points.
-Although this method can deal with the temporal nature of the dataset, there are flaws as the method does not account for within-subject effects (i.e., the change of satisfaction score within invividuals over time).
-The method also considers each observation in the dataset as the unit of analysis, ignoring the analysis at the subject level where time is clustered in.
-However, for simplicity in doing the demo, I will carry on with trying to deal with the time factor as best as I can by randomly dividing the data into the traning and tetsing set.
-Then for each ID in the traning set, selecting their rows where 'feedback_phase' == 1 to be used.
-For the testing set, selecting their rows where 'feedback_phase' == 2 to be used.
+Now that we have prepared the data, let's split it into a training and testing set.
+As you may remember from my previous description, the data is longitudinal.
+Therefore, we will use the samples from the first wave of customer satisfaction measurement as the training data and the second wave as the testing data.
+This method allows us to examine whether the model built on a previous time point can predict future data points.
+Although this method can address the temporal nature of the dataset, it has flaws as it does not account for within-subject effects (i.e., the change in satisfaction scores within individuals over time).
+Additionally, this method treats each observation in the dataset as the unit of analysis, ignoring the analysis at the subject level where time is clustered.
+However, for simplicity in this demonstration, I will attempt to address the time factor as best as I can by randomly dividing the data into training and testing sets.
+For each ID in the training set, I will select their rows where 'feedback_phase' == 1 to be used, and for the testing set, I will select their rows where 'feedback_phase' == 2 to be used.

 ```ruby
 #Separate traning and testing data